Does AI Copywriting Work? We Tested ChatGPT Against 6 of The Best AI Writing Softwares So You Don't Have To

-o you’ve heard that AI writing software can write your marketing content for you?
+So you’ve heard that AI writing software can write your marketing content for you?
 This topic has exploded since ChatGPT went viral!

-Apparently it can write anything from ads and social media posts to long-form articles.
+Apparently AI software can write anything from ads and social media posts to long-form articles.
 The subscription options for a wide choice of tools are very affordably priced, putting it in reach of any business.

 There are a number of well-known businesses already using it.
 Alibaba uses it for product descriptions, and Associated Press for simple articles like announcing game scores.
-That’s not exactly the same scenario as handing over all of your brand’s marketing content creation to an AI writer though.
+That’s not exactly the same thing as handing over all of your brand’s marketing content creation to an AI writer though...

-I’ve shortlisted six of the best AI writing software programs to try out for myself.
+I’ve shortlisted six AI writing software programs to try out, and will compare them to ChatGPT.
 All of the platforms I’m using let you sign up for a free trial, and ChatGPT is completely free!

-Below, you’ll get to see exactly how the results pan out!
+You’ll get to see exactly how the results pan out.

 My primary focus in this exercise is the comparative quality of content generated rather than testing out multiple features for every content format.